tkubica12/infra-as-code-on-azure/README.md

 Template creates multiple frontend VMs with public IP load balancer and multiple backend VMs with private IP load balancer.
 Number of VMs in each tier is specified as parameter.
 Follow instructions in deploy.ps1.

+# Storing secrets in Azure Key Vault and use with ARM deployment and Managed Service Identity in VMs or App Services (secrets-keyvault)

+In this demo we demonstrate how to remove secrets (passwords, keys, certificates) from deployment processes or configuration files.
+We will create key Vault and store our secret there.
+We than reference this secret during ARM deployment to set password for Azure Database dor MySQL.
+Then we will use managed Services Identity with VM and demonstrate how application can use MSI account to pickup database password from Key Vault.

 # Terraform as multi-cloud infrastructure deployment solution (terraform)

 Terraform is open-source cross-platform multi-cloud declarative tool to deploy infrastructure.
 It is similar to native ARM, but supports other clouds and on-premises platforms.
 This example shows complex terraform infrastructure with reusable modules. main.tf contains main declarative state infrastructure with some inputs.
 Modules are used to create reusable infrastructure as code and setup production and test environment.
 Shared services module creates network.
 Web module creates couple of VMs and load balancer.
 App module creates container registry and managed Kubernetes cluster.
 Database module prepares Azure SQL DB.
 Follow instructions in deploy.sh.